 All of us should pay attention to our overall health and wellness at this time.

-The situation regarding travel is changing daily.
 In keeping with State of Connecticut recommendations, International and Domestic business travel funded directly by the Seminary is restricted until further notice.

 Students and employees are strongly discouraged from personal travel.
 If you are planning personal or other travel, please refer to the CDC’s Coronavirus Information for Travel and geographic reports on the CDC’s Coronavirus Disease in the U.S. page.
 Please note that the Seminary reserves the right to request quarantine or otherwise restrict the movement of employees or students who have traveled and/or are deemed to pose a health risk to our community.